gpierard/music-listening-behaviour/README.md

     - The threshold corresponding to the top decile is calculated (`9025.0` seconds with the initial data).
     - sessions are segregated as long and short
     - users which contain at least one long session are identified and counted.

+#### Visualization

     ![viz image](https://github.com/gpierard/music-listening-behaviour/blob/main/viz.png)

 #### results

 941 users out of 992 had at least one long listening session (94.85%).
-This might seem counterintuitive based on the top 10% percentile, but is realistic given that each user has 1187 sessions on average.
+This might seem counterintuitive based on the top 10% percentile, but should be realistic given that each user has 1187 sessions on average.

 ### kedro setup